deephyper.skopt.moo#

 may produce a more diverse set of models.

-Based on our experience, we recommend the "[r]AugChebyshev"
+Based on our experience, we recommend the "[r]AugChebyshev" option for most

 applications.